MBarc/Dynamic-Form-Builder/README.md

 ## Solution

-MyIT Form Builder provides a self-service prototyping environment that enables development teams to:
+Form Builder that provides a self-service prototyping environment that enables development teams to:

 - **Rapidly prototype forms** using intuitive YAML configuration
 - **Test automation workflows** with realistic form data structures